modo-github/MMM-ProcessStatus/README.md

 - Raspberry Pi cm5 (tested)
 - Probably works on other Raspberry Pi's

-- Mostly ai sloop as I don't know JS,CSS but it works and might be handy for someone else.
+- Mostly ai slop as I don't know JS,CSS but it works and might be handy for someone else.